dapr/docs/daprdocs/content/en/reference/daprd/daprd.md

 ```bash
 ~/.dapr/bin/daprd --app-id --app-port 5000
 ```
-3. If you are using many different components and want your app to be pointed to a specific one, you can specify the component directory dapr should look into
+3. If you are using several custom components and want to specify the location of the component definition files, use the `--components-path` argument:

 ```bash
 ~/.dapr/bin/daprd --app-id myapp --components-path ~/.dapr/components